ptahmose/wxWidgetTest/README.md

 ## Building

 For Windows, the recommended approach is to use [vcpkg](https://github.com/microsoft/vcpkg).
-In order to prepare wxWiget, this command should do the job
+In order to prepare [wxWigets](https://www.wxwidgets.org/), this command should do the job

 ```
  .\vcpkg.exe install wxwidgets:x64-windows